KeYProject/key-docs/docs/UsingKeyBook.md

 \guitext{ban}.

-\label{page:option-integer}%
-\index{taclet!option!integer semantics}%
-We briefly mention another very important taclet option, the
+% We briefly mention another very important taclet option, the
 \guitext{intRules}.
-Here, the user can choose between different semantics of the primitive \Java\ integer types \java{byte}, \java{short}, \java{int}, \java{long}, and \java{char}.
-The options are: the mathematical integers (easy to use, but not fully sound), mathematical integers with overflow check (sound, reasonably easy to use, but unable to verify programs which depend on \Java's modulo semantics), and the true modulo semantics of \Java\ integers (sound, complete, but difficult to use).
-This book contains a separate section on \Java\ integers (Section~\ref{sec05:integers}), discussing the different variants in the semantics and the calculus.
+Here, the user can choose between different semantics of the primitive Java integer types `byte`, `short`, `int`, `long`, and `char`.
+The options are: the mathematical integers (easy to use, but not fully sound), mathematical integers with overflow check (sound, reasonably easy to use, but unable to verify programs which depend on Java's modulo semantics), and the true modulo semantics of Java integers (sound, complete, but difficult to use).
+This book contains a separate section on Java integers (Section~\ref{sec05:integers}), discussing the different variants in the semantics and the calculus.
 Please note that KeY \keyversion comes with the mathematical integer semantics chosen as default option, to optimize usability for beginners.
 However, for a sound treatment of integers, the user should switch to either of the other semantics.

 ## Understanding Proof Situations
-\label{16.sec.ProofSituations}

-\index{macro}
-We have so far used simple toy examples to introduce the \keysystem to the reader.
-However, the application area of the \keysystem is verification of real-world Java programs, which are specified using the Java Modeling Language (JML).
-Proving the correctness of larger programs with respect to their specification can be a nontrivial task. s
-In spite of a high degree of automation, performing the remaining interactive steps can become quite complex for the user.
+We have so far used simple toy examples to introduce the KeY system to the reader.
+However, the application area of the KeY system is verification of real-world Java programs, which are specified using the Java Modeling Language (JML).
+Proving the correctness of larger programs with respect to their specification can be a nontrivial task. s In spite of a high degree of automation, performing the remaining interactive steps can become quite complex for the user.

 In this section we give some hints for where to search for the necessary information, and how to proceed the verification process.